malgorzataantonik/Ionization_Rate_SWAP/README.md

      ```data_path = 'path/to/data'```

      for table with SWAP energy bins (Tab.
-A1 from D. J. McComas et al 2022 ApJ 934 147):
+A1 from D. J. McComas et al. 2022):

      ```bins_file_name='path/to/energy_bins_table'```

      and for output directory:

      ```results_path = 'path/to/results'```

+  5. Run the script.

 # response_function.py

   > ## Requirements

    - Python 3.x
    - Libraries: numpy, scipy
+   - Energy-angle response arrays (E_beam/E_step vs theta) from .sav data from H. A. Elliott et al. 2016

+  > ## Usage Instructions

+  1. Update the default paths in the script:

+     for the .sav energy-angle response arrays:

+     ```sav_data = 'path/to/sav_data'```

+  2. Run the script.

 # solar_wind_parameters.py

   > ## Requirements